 Related: Oilers with 100-Point Seasons

 This selection has gone a long way toward mitigating Edmonton’s at least partial misses on three of its four No. 1 overall picks in a five-year span (more on that later).
-As good as Ekblad is becoming, it has to be at least somewhat difficult for Florida to consider an alternate reality.
+As good as Ekblad is becoming, it has to be difficult for Florida to consider an alternate reality.

 2012 – Nail Yakupov, Oilers